KGM Motors Korando E-Motion Review & Prices

 One big plus in the Korando E-Motion’s favour is its cabin.
 Not in terms of quality nor design — acceptably cheap just about covers it — but in terms of space.
 The back seats are roomy, and the boot, at 551-litres, is far and away bigger than anything else with a comparable price tag.

 Once we do an extended test with one, we'll hold off on a full review of the KGM Motors Korando E-Motion for now.
-If you're already sold on this electric family SUV, though, be sure to check out our latest KGM Motors deals - and see how you can sell your current car through carwow, too.
+If you're already sold on this electric family SUV, though, be sure to check out our latest KGM Motors deals - and see how you can sell your car online through carwow, too.

 How much is the KGM Motors Korando E-Motion?